Glossary & Lingo

 nephelometric

-A means of measuring turbidity in a sample by using an instrument called a nephelometer.
-A nephelometer passes light through a sample, and the amount of light deflected (usually at a 90-degree angle) is then measured.
+A means of measuring turbidity in water by using an instrument called a nephelometer.
+A nephelometer passes light through a sample, and the amount of light scattered at a 90-degree angle is then measured in units of NTU.

 NTU